aelshehawy/aelshehawy/README.md

 - 👀 I’m interested in Foreign Interventions, Political Economy, Computational Social Science, and Natural Language Processing.
 - 👩🏽‍🏫 I teach graduate level courses on Social Data Science with Python, Computational Text Analysis and Machine Learning, and Introduction to Statistics in R.
 - 📫 How to reach me @AshElshehawy on Twitter or email me @ ashrakat.elshehawy@politics.ox.ac.uk.
+- 🤓 Please visit my website www.ashrakatelshehawy.com to know more about my research and teaching.

 <!---
 aelshehawy/aelshehawy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.